Fail fast!

 We've heard these classic startup axioms over the years.
 Founders, execs and VCs have advocated this approach for years.
 Billions of dollars of angel and VC money supported this leadership style, and dozens of books have been written about this approach.
 These books all cite examples of founders and execs who moved fast, learned and adjusted their way to a rapid rise in market share and sales.

-For every such success story there are nine other largely untold stories about companies who failed.
+For every such success story there are nine other largely untold stories about companies who failed and burned through lots of cash.
 Because, either way...move fast and break things, or not...nine out ten new business ventures ultimately don’t work out.

 In a startup the company and its leadership do have to move fast and decisively.
 But a decade or more of failed companies and wasted investment dollars have proven that while being decisive is important, being reckless is not.